vigansokoli/websocket-stream-connection/README.md

-#Running Instructions for the Websocket
+# Running Instructions for the Assignment
 ==============

 ## *Pre-requirements*